Skip to Site HeaderSkip to Main ContentSkip to Footer

 • Keeping evening meals lighter and easier to digest

-What Daily Habits Reduce Acid Reflux and Improve Sleep Naturally
+## What Daily Habits Reduce Acid Reflux

 Managing reflux does not always mean a total life overhaul.
 Often, small daily habits make a noticeable difference, especially at night.
+These simple tips can help improve your sleep.

 If you want fewer flare ups and better sleep, start with adjustments that lower pressure on your stomach and support normal digestion.